nus-apr/auto-code-rover/EXPERIMENT.md

 ### Docker

+> [!IMPORTANT]
+> There can be minor improvements to the Docker image from time to time.
+Please pull the latest version of the image.

 We have built a docker image with all task instances environment in it (it's a large image ~25GB!).
 With this image, you can directly start an experiment run.